oak-security/stylusport/handbook/src/errors-events.md

 ### Stylus

-In contrast to Solana programs, a Stylus contract entrypoint always returns either zero or one, where zero denotes a successful call and one signifies an error occured.
+In contrast to Solana programs, a Stylus contract entrypoint always returns either zero or one, where zero denotes a successful call and one signifies an error occurred.
 For a contract function with returns, `Result<T, E>`, the error type `E` is converted to a byte array and written to the return data buffer:

 ```rust
 #[no_mangle]